-This is the third event in the Wilton Park Youth Dialogues: powering the future.
+This was the third event in the Wilton Park Youth Dialogues: powering the future.

 The current unique demographic shift towards a high youth population is particularly acute in developing countries, where 90 per cent of all young people live, and especially in sub-Saharan Africa.
 A young population offers much potential for the growth and development of a country, but only if their talents are harnessed.